onshape-public/go-client/onshape/docs/BTMFeature134.md

 `func (o *BTMFeature134) HasSuppressed() bool`

 HasSuppressed returns a boolean if a field has been set.

+### GetSuppressionConfigured

+`func (o *BTMFeature134) GetSuppressionConfigured() bool`

+GetSuppressionConfigured returns the SuppressionConfigured field if non-nil, zero value otherwise.

+### GetSuppressionConfiguredOk

+`func (o *BTMFeature134) GetSuppressionConfiguredOk() (*bool, bool)`

+GetSuppressionConfiguredOk returns a tuple with the SuppressionConfigured field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSuppressionConfigured

+`func (o *BTMFeature134) SetSuppressionConfigured(v bool)`

+SetSuppressionConfigured sets SuppressionConfigured field to given value.

+### HasSuppressionConfigured

+`func (o *BTMFeature134) HasSuppressionConfigured() bool`

+HasSuppressionConfigured returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)